smockle/smockle.com/.posts/Published/2019-04-28-comparing-z-wave-switches.md

 ## GE 14294

-The **GE 14294** is sold through many online retailers, and is available in Lowe’s stores.
+The **GE 14294** is sold through many online retailers and is available in Lowe’s stores.
 Jasco makes a complete lineup of Z-Wave Plus products with the GE brand, including a non-dimming switch, a switch with built-in motion sensor, a fan control, an in-wall outlet receptacle, and an outdoor plug.

 ![GE 14294](/2019-04-28-comparing-z-wave-switches/ge-switch.jpeg)